HullBend/mt-java/README.md

 # mt-java

-Uber-jar of the Heimsund-Halliday Matrix Toolkit for Java
+Uber-jar of the Heimsund-Halliday Matrix Toolkit for Java: https://github.com/fommil/matrix-toolkits-java

 ### Maven: